Douglasemmanuel/Blog-App/README.md

- Here’s a **detailed and professional README** for your Flutter app, including:
+ Here’s a **detailed and professional README** for social Blog app Built using flutter, including:

 * Overview
 * Setup instructions